Rescuers say 9 children of Gaza doctor couple killed in Israeli strike

 He said the dead included a couple who were killed with their two young children in a pre-dawn strike on a house in the Amal quarter of Khan Yunis.

-To the west of the city, at least five peopsle were killed by a drone strike on a crowd of people that had gathered to wait for aid trucks, he added.
+To the west of the city, at least five people were killed by a drone strike on a crowd of people that had gathered to wait for aid trucks, he added.

 At Nasser Hospital, tearful mourners gathered Saturday around white-shrouded bodies outside.